btaba/PHPfun/ReadMe.md

 ##Php page containing:

-1. Fibonacci client  (handles function shutdown)
+1. Fibonacci numbers  (handles function shutdown)
 2. Number (string) to human readable integer converter

 Run it in your localhost